Black Spider in Your Home? Is It a Black Widow or Something Else?

 How to Get Rid of Black Widow Spiders

-Contacting an exterminator is an easy, cheap, and safe method of getting existing black widow spiders from your home, though if you’d prefer to do the job yourself, there are certain tools that you can use.
-Bug vacuums, window sealant, zenprox aerosol and certain pesticides can be used to get rid of the spiders.
+is an easy, cheap, and safe method of getting existing black widow spiders from your home, though if you’d prefer to do the job yourself, there are certain tools that you can use.
+Bug vacuums, window sealant, zenprox aerosol and certain pesticides can be used to get rid of the spiders

 If you do choose to take on the task yourself, always use caution and be sure to keep your distance from the black widow to avoid being bit.